nus-cs2103-AY1718S1/addressbook-level4/collated/main/vivekscl.md

             try {
                 return p.toModelType();
             } catch (IllegalValueException e) {
-                throw new RuntimeException("Data constraints violated in the adapted person: \n" + e);
+                logger.severe("Data constraints violated in the adapted person.
+Some of the data in the persons"
+                        + " list are in an invalid format. \n" + e);
+                return null;
             }
         }).collect(Collectors.toCollection(FXCollections::observableArrayList));
         return FXCollections.unmodifiableObservableList(persons);